alemoraru/algorithms/README.md

 **NOTES:**
 * This is a WIP repository, therefore not all mentioned information is complete and/or present.
+* AS for the tutorials folder, I will update it as soon as I can with a good structure and more significant content.
-* If you feel like you have found a mistake, please let me know.
+* If you feel like you have found a mistake or something that ambiguous, please let me know.
 * For any another questions, feel free to contact me.

 *cp - competitive programming (fancy word of saying algorithm)